testingisdocumenting/webtau/webtau-docs/znai/JVM-business-logic/documentation-artifacts.md

 # Living Document

 In your test you can capture input and output and save it to a file.
-By using documentation systems you can use the captured artifacts to render business friendly documentation of your business logic.
+By using documentation systems you can use the captured artifacts to render business friendly documentation.

 As system evolves, so do your tests and so does your documentation.
-Essentially you will have a living document describing your system.
+Essentially you will have a living document describing aspects of your system.

 # Capture Input